virajgite/HeavyWater-Project/README.md

 6. Creating API on AWS API GATEWAY
 7. Building an UI for submitting requests to the API (uses Django)

+**Improvements**

+1. The classification can be improved by removing stop-words before hashing the raw text.
+2. A list of stop-words can be formed in context with the domain in which this ML model will be used, I believe many stop-words might exist in financial documents that barely helps to distinguish between different classes of documents.
+3. Trying multiple models and parameter tuning will help us to use the best suitable model.

 **scikit-learn package built for AWS lambda (amazonlinux2018.03)** [download](https://drive.google.com/file/d/1PjOkB3LFyrNPi-pb80ObD3n2ckQ5o-vB/view?usp=sharing)

 _**[Contact me](mailto:virajgite@gmail.com) for links to the UI and API**_